 It is important that you consider a number of factors before you enroll in an online or hybrid/blended course.
 Those factors include time management skills, learning style and technology skills and access.
 Online learning anticipates that you are an active learner … someone who is motivated, self-directed and stays on task.
 If you prefer a more traditional lecture style learning environment where you use class meetings as an organizing structure to complete your assignments then an online course may not be the best choice.
 In my experience, considering these factors is an important prerequisite to enrolling in a course that offers an online or hybrid/blended learning environment.

 You do not have to be physically present in a classroom or attend at a set time, or place, to take one of my online courses.
+There are no scheduled class meetings in my online courses.
 If you are enrolled in an online course, you need to be self-motivated and stay on task.
-All of our course interactions will occur in the cloud using various applications like Slack, Blackboard, Google+ and PBworks.
+All of our course interactions will occur in the cloud using various applications like Teams, Slack, Blackboard and PBworks.
 That said, however, you will have assignments that must be completed when due.
-We will use Slack as our primary communication and collaboration platform.
-Please DM me in Slack if you need to reach me or have a question.
-We use Skype or Google+ for our video conversations, when necessary.
+We will use Teams or Slack as our primary communication and collaboration platform.
+The choice of Teams or Slack is course specific and will be noted in your course syllabus.
+Please DM me in either Teams or Slack if you need to reach me or have a question.
+We use Teams, Slack or Skype for Business for our video conversations, when necessary.

-If you are concerned with your comfort level with an online learning environment, please DM me in Slack.
+If you are concerned with your comfort level with an online learning environment, please DM me in either Teams or Slack.
 I am happy to discuss your concerns.